AdvancedPhotonSource/GSAS-II/docs/source/index.rst

 *Required packages*
 --------------------

+GSAS-II requires a standard Python interpreter to be installed, as well as several separately-developed packages.
+GSAS-II is being developed using both Python 2.7 and Python 3.6, but some sections of the code have not been exercised in Python 3 so bugs are to be expected (please report them).
+Our goal is to keep the code compliant with both Python 2.7 and 3.x for the immediate future.

 Note that GSAS-II requires the Python extension packages

 * wxPython (http://wxpython.org/docs/api/),
-  * note that GSAS-II has been tested with wxPython 2.x and 3.0.x; It it expected to have problems with wxPython 4.x at present.
+  * note that GSAS-II has been tested with wxPython >=2.8, 3.0.x and 4.0.x
 * NumPy (http://docs.scipy.org/doc/numpy/reference/),
 * SciPy (http://docs.scipy.org/doc/scipy/reference/),
 * matplotlib (http://matplotlib.org/contents.html)  and
 * PyOpenGL (http://pyopengl.sourceforge.net/documentation)
+  * Note: a copy of this is distributed with GSAS-II at present and will be installed if the Python setuptools package is present.

 Two packages are used by some parts of the code, but are not required.
 If these packages are not present warning messages may be